FAQ

 3. NetLand can't load or simulate my SBML file.

 The current version of NetLand is limited to analyze models with fixed parameters and variables.
-It cannot simulate models with parameters and variables changing with time.
+It cannot simulate models with parameters

 If you have trouble loading your SBML file, please contact the author Jie Zheng.